Connect with us

 Crisis in South Sudan

-South Sudan is facing unprecedented levels of food insecurity, as 2.8 million people – nearly 25 percent of the country’s population – remain in urgent need of food assistance and the outlook for 2016 remains dire.
-Humanitarian partners have released an update to the Integrated Food Security Phase Classification (IPC) analysis which projects that the lean season will start early this year, and the hunger period will be longer than in previous years.
+South Sudan is facing unprecedented levels of food insecurity, as nearly 4.9 million people – about 40 percent of the country’s population – remain in urgent need of food assistance.
+The outlook for the remainder of 2016 remains dire.
+Humanitarian partners released an update to the Integrated Food Security Phase Classification (IPC) analysis in June, which indicated a significant increase in food security and malnutrition compared with the same period last year.

 FAO and partners’ efforts in humanitarian assistance have reduced the number of people in Crisis and Emergency Phases.
 However, adverse weather, insecurity and insufficient funding continue to hinder deliveries.
 FAO will continue to scale up its support to both respond to urgent needs triggered by the current crisis, as well as continue to protect livelihoods and uphold programmes in less-affected states.